taeruh/pauli_tracker/CONTRIBUTING.md

    analog for `PauliStack` and `Frames`, i.e., provide an efficient method implementation for `PauliStack` and call this function in `Frames` tracker implementation (`single!` macro ...).
-4. If the method is not trivial, but more than qubit is involved, also implement the method directly, and more efficiently, for the `Live` and the `Frames` tracker.
+4. If the method is not trivial, but more than one qubit is involved, also implement the method directly, and more efficiently, for the `Live` and the `Frames` tracker.
 5. In `tracker::tests::utils` add the method to the `single_actions`/`double_actions`
    macro and the expected results, based on the proof in (1.), to the `SINGLE_GENERATORS`/`DOUBLE_GENERATORS` (updating `N_SINGLES`/`N_DOUBLES`).